 Here is a list of IoT frameworks that are among the most popular in industrial automation today:

-As we learnt from the previous sections, the Internet of things (IoT) is one of the key technologies that enabled the fourth generation of SCADA systems and plays an important part in modern-day industrial automation.
+As we learnt from the previous sections, the Internet of things (IoT) is one of the key technologies that enabled the fourth generation of SCADA systems and plays an important part in the modern-day automation industry.

 IoT gateways are physical devices or virtual platforms that serve as an intermediary between edge systems and the cloud.
 IoT gateways interconnect sensors, IoT modules, smart devices, backend platforms and the cloud, sending communication between the devices and filtering data.
 They also have computing platforms that allow users to manage data, security and communication settings of the IoT gateway.